JackWBoynton/ECG_classification_ResNet/README.md

 Thus far, the following materials have been uploaded.
 1. A full 12 lead ECG segments of an RBBB beat from the original ECG data set.
 2. A full 12 lead ECG segments of an RBBB beat randomly altered during ECG data augmentation.
-3. Additional results detailing the classification accuracy ** Need more specifics. ***
+3. Additional results detailing the classification accuracy ** Need more specifics. *** I can edit it and save it!